No one wants to overspend on groceries each month.

 You also want to stop dashing out to the store unprepared for the sales they might be having.
 Instead, look through your resources to see if any of them have some specials going on.

-That way, if the items you’re running out of getting come up as part of a store sale, then you’re prepared for savings then, too.
+That way, if the items you’re running out of getting come up as part of a store sale, you’re prepared for savings, too.

 Look for coupons online that list by state and then look for deals and print them out.
 Unfortunately, because of some of the wacky behavior brought to awareness by extreme couponers, some stores aren’t as coupon-friendly as they once were.